hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 }
 ```

 All three fields are of type String.
-Note that `auth0_profile` is an object type which has 3 keys (id, email and picture) and we are returning this object in our response.
+Note that `auth0_profile` is an object type that has 3 keys (id, email, and picture) and we are returning this object in our response.

 We will change the Handler URL later once we write our REST API and deploy it on a public endpoint.